Acadia National Park Itinerary for 1-3 Days (+ Tips for Planning Your Trip)

 One Day in Acadia National Park: Self-Drive Trip

-Here’s how we recommend spending 1 day in Acadia National Park:
+Here’s our recommended 1-day itinerary in Acadia National Park:

 • Sunrise at Cadillac Mountain (via Summit Road and a short Summit Loop hike)